A brief history

 But it was in the nineteenth century that the affairs of Newtown Hall were overshadowed by much greater changes in the obscure market town.

-For centuries there had been a woollen industry in Mid Wales, but it had been essentially a cottage industry.
+For centuries there had been a woolen industry in Mid Wales, but it had been essentially a cottage industry.
 Technological advances changed it to an urban industry.
 Factories were established, using the river as motive power.
 In this first phase of development weaving was still done by hand and Newtown quickly became a major centre of handloom weaving.
 The small town that had for centuries stayed within its Norman boundaries began to expand, first to the south along Park Street, and then, following the opening of the canal in 1819 over the river in Penygloddfa..
 Between 1801 and 1841 the population of the town rose from under a thousand to over four and a half thousand.

 Newtown’s most famous son, Robert Owen was born in a shop in Broad Street in 1771.When he returned to the town shortly before his death in 1858, he can hardly have recognised the little market town he had left as a boy in 1781.